 No. Nicotine replacement therapy, such as the nicotine patch or nicotine gum, does not count as tobacco use.

 - Are electronic cigarettes recognized as nicotine replacement therapy?

 No. A number of FDA-approved smoking cessation aids are available for tobacco users, depending on their dependence on nicotine.
 These include nicotine gum, nicotine transdermal patches, nicotine lozenges, nicotine inhalation products, nicotine nasal sprays, Chantix tabs, and Bupropion 150 mg SR/Zyban 150 mg.

 - Why are tobacco users being charged more?

 Studies show that a tobacco user's annual medical costs are on average $1,700 higher than the costs of a non-tobacco user.
-The additional premium was set at $250 for 2012 and $500 for 2013 to recover a portion of these additional costs.
+The additional premium was set at $500 per year, per person to recover a portion of these additional costs.

 According to the Centers for Disease Control and Prevention, men and women who smoke have more lifetime medical expenses and are absent from work more days each year than those who do not smoke.
 In addition, smoking increases costly complications of pregnancy, such as pre-term delivery and low birth-weight infants.

 The state has identified the following statistics about what tobacco costs Indiana each year:

 - For every pack of cigarettes sold in Indiana, Hoosiers spend $7.57 in health care costs related to smoking.